deconstructionalism/apple_music_import/README.md

 - All pull requests should be focused, small, and ideally scoped to a single change or fix
 - Ensure your branch is up to date with the base branch before opening a PR
+- Please do not publish or increment the version unless you are forking off a separately maintained version of this repo

 ### Test Coverage